 - What are the considerations in deciding where and how the project will be implemented, and how the well-being of the people and the environment in the area will be assured?

-Resources are available to Aboriginal communities and regional organizations in the vicinity of communities in the siting process in the early stages of Step 3:
+Resources are available to Indigenous communities and regional organizations in the vicinity of communities in the siting process in the early stages of Step 3: